-Low carb diet side effects aren't that bad if you understand why they happen and how to minimize them.
+Low carb diet side effects are completely manageable if you understand why they happen and how to minimize them.
 This is why you want to get one of the books I recommend on low carb diets and read it.
 Understanding your physical reactions will help you avoid the worst of the symptoms, and keep you from quitting before you get out of the chute, so to speak.

 After several weeks, these side effects will subside as you become "keto-adapted" and able to burn fat instead of glucose for fuel.
 The list below includes the most common low carb diet side effects, and I've included tips on how to handle them.